iPlantCollaborativeOpenSource/irods-vagrant/README.md

 * Run 'vagrant up' in a terminal from inside the cloned repo.

 ***WARNING***: your first time running 'vagrant up' will be slow.
 The first time will download iRODS 3.2 and place the tarball in the local directory inside the cloned repo.
-Subsequent 'vagrant up' commands will use the downloaded tarball instead of redownloading it.
+Subsequent 'vagrant up' and 'vagrant reload' commands will use the downloaded tarball instead of redownloading it.

 # Notes